keep-calm-and-nice-software/happy-learning/simple-design.md

 > I have reduced everything I've ever learned about modular design to the four elements of simple design that I first learned from Kent Beck’s work.
 Maybe you can, too.

+From [Putting An Age-Old Battle To Rest](https://blog.thecodewhisperer.com/permalink/putting-an-age-old-battle-to-rest), by J.B.
+Rainsberger:

+> I have been teaching for years about how to reduce the four elements of simple design to two: after several months, I don’t think about writing tests any more—I simply call that “programming”—and I’ve never seen a well-factored code base that had an order of magniture too many elements.
+With these two points out of the way, I guide my design with two basic rules: remove duplication and improve names.
+I’ve started thinking about these guidelines a little differently.